alexandr-masl/chainlink-oracle/README.md

 ## Token Implementation Details

-For simplicity and demonstration purposes, this project utilizes a Chainlink token on the Sepolia network.
-However, it can also be implemented with the project's custom token.
+This project utilizes a Chainlink token on the Sepolia network.
+For blockchain networks that do not support the LINK token, a Custom token may be implemented instead.

 ### Custom Token Requirements